 Master NCR management for JAKIM halal audits.
 Learn the full NCR lifecycle, root cause analysis, and how to close non-conformities effectively under MHMS 2020.

 Every Halal Executive who has been through a JAKIM surveillance audit knows the moment: the auditor closes their notebook, looks up, and says "we have a few findings."
-What happens in the next 30 days determines whether those findings become closed evidence of a mature compliance system — or the opening clause of a certification suspension notice.
+What happens in the days that follow determines whether those findings become closed evidence of a mature compliance system — or the opening clause of a certification suspension notice.

 Non-Conformity Reports (NCRs) are not audit failures.
 They are information.
 The quality of your organisation's response to NCRs is a more accurate signal of your compliance maturity than the number of NCRs raised in the first place.
 JAKIM auditors are not counting how many NCRs you have.
 They are evaluating whether your system for managing them actually works.